fridayshoes/CV/README.md

 ## Hobbies & Interest

 Kickstarter addict - I like backing projects that enhance my interests and hobbies.
 Everything from the first auto-follow drone to portable tennis ball launchers to retro-compatible lightguns.

+Another hobby here

 Any cool stuff that makes you a super part of a software development team